microsoft/Reactors/Web_Fundamentals_1/3_CSS_CSS3/styling_text.md

 To learn more about the difference between ```<div>``` and ```<span>```, you can also read: <https://www.codecademy.com/en/forum_questions/502ad0ea558dfe0002026d69>

+## What you learned

+This lesson taught us how to use fonts within our HTML and to change colors and create links.
+Many times I would rather style my elements rather than using the built-in styling that comes along with using elements like ‘<h1>’.
+The next section will show us how to inspect specific HTML elements and see CSS properties.

 NEXT: [Using the Inspect Tool](./inspect_element.md)